alexcarpenter/alexcarpenter-11ty/src/posts/2018-08-01-event-delegation-gotcha.md

 tags:
   - javascript
 ---
+{% Note {
-**Notice:** Since posting this, Chris shared with me the `closest()` method which works without having to remove pointer events from nested elements.
-Read about the difference [here](/posts/2018/08/event-delegation-gotcha-follow-up/).
+  text: "Since posting this, Chris shared with me the `closest()` method which works without having to remove pointer events from nested elements.
+Read about the difference [here](/posts/2018/08/event-delegation-gotcha-follow-up/)."
+} %}

 ---